 If your shift falls on a public holiday and you work you'll be paid time and a half.
 You'll also get a day in lieu (alternative holiday) if it's a day you usually work — even if you work only part of a shift.

 Public holidays run from midnight to midnight.

-If you work shifts that cross over 2 days, you can ask your employer to transfer the public holiday to cover your entire shift.
+If you work shifts that cross over 2 days, you can ask your employer to transfer the public holiday.
 Your employer doesn't have to agree.